platform-experience/serviceportal-widget-library/hr/pe-take-photo/README.md

 > See 'Configuration' above

-## API Dependencies

-*Dependencies are included and configured as part of the provided Update Set.*

-> None

 ## CSS/SASS Variables

 _CSS/SASS variables are given default values that can be overridden with theming or portal-level CSS._